 - Inactivating and reactivating audit types is immediately reflected in the SC Mobile app.
 An inactivated audit type will instantly disappear from the audit types list in SC Mobile, while an activated one will appear.

 - Inactivated audit types will not affect open audits.
 When an auditor chooses an audit type in SC Mobile, that particular audit is considered "open."
 Audit data can still be uploaded to the system after you have inactivated that audit type.
 However, should an auditor cancel that open audit, (s)he will not be able to launch a new audit of that audit type because it will no longer appear in SC Mobile.

 - Audit types cannot be deleted.
 Should you wish to no longer use an audit type, you can only inactive it.
 You cannot delete audit types, even if no audits were uploaded using that audit type.

 - On the Active Audit Types tab, locate the desired audit type.

 - Under the Actions column to the right of the selected audit type, click Inactivate.
-The audit type will disappear from the list and a green confirmation box appears.
+The audit type disappears from the list, and a green confirmation box appears.
 The audit type is now listed under the Inactive Audit Types tab.

 How to Reactivate an Audit Type